trufnetwork/truf-node-operator/README.md

 # TSN Node Operator Guide

-This guide will walk you through the process of setting up and running a TSN (Truflation Secure Network) node.
+This guide will walk you through the process of setting up and running a TSN node.
 By following these steps, you'll be able to deploy a node, optionally become a validator, and contribute to the TSN network.

 ## Prerequisites